huggingface/blog/sentiment-analysis-fhe.md

 ## Predicting over encrypted data

 Now let’s predict over encrypted text.
-The idea here is that we are going to encrypt the representation given by the transformer rather than the raw text itself.
-In Concrete-ML you can do this very easily by just setting the parameter `execute_in_fhe=True` in the predict function.
-This is obviously just a developer feature (mainly used to check the running time of the FHE model).
+The idea here is that we will encrypt the representation given by the transformer rather than the raw text itself.
+In Concrete-ML, you can do this very quickly by setting the parameter `execute_in_fhe=True` in the predict function.
+This is just a developer feature (mainly used to check the running time of the FHE model).
 We will see how we can make this work in a deployment setting a bit further down.

 ```python
 # Compile the model to get the FHE inference engine